bbglab/oncodrivefml/docs/source/configuration.rst

   It might happen that the number of stops is 0 or is below a certain threshold.
-  In such cases, OncodriveFML uses the function specified in this parameter to assign a value from the mean value of all the stops in the gene.
+  In such cases, OncodriveFML uses the function specified in this parameter to assign a score from the mean value of all the stops in the gene.

   .. only:: html